Evolution: Epigenetics

-Evolutionary processes
+Evolutionary forces

 From a neo-Darwinian perspective, evolution occurs when there are changes in the frequencies of alleles within a population of interbreeding organisms, for example, the allele for black colour in a population of moths becoming more common.
-Mechanisms that can lead to changes in allele frequencies include natural selection, genetic drift, gene flow and mutation bias.
+Mechanisms that can lead to changes in allele frequencies include natural selection, genetic drift, and mutation bias.

 Natural selection

 Evolution by natural selection is the process by which traits that enhance survival and reproduction become more common in successive generations of a population.
 It embodies three principles: